 Please note that completion of over one-third of the total credits required for graduation, inclusive of Clinic Clerkship I, II, III, and IV MUST be completed in residence at TCC.

-All transfer applicants will be subject to a reviewal process prior to an admission decision.
+All transfer applicants will be subject to a review process before an admission decision.

 Advanced Standing